sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

 * **3NF**: No transitive dependencies.
 There shouldn't be any column that is dependant on another column (non primary key)
 * **4NF**
 * **5NF**: Most Normalized
-* **Referantial Integirty**: If a column is using referencing like foreign key; then that data should be available at the referenced point
+* **Referential Integirty**: If a column is using referencing like foreign key; then that data should be available at the referenced point
 * **Denormalization**
     * Adding redundancy to speed up reads (common in warehouses).
 Spend more on compute rather than storage
     * Reduces the need to make joins